murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/_Players/Reference Material/Undertaking a Perilous Journey.md

 ---
 ## The Experiences We Had Along the Way
 While you're undertaking your Perilous Journey, you might encounter dangers, strange phenomena, interesting landmarks, or magnificent secrets.
 These are divided in two categories: **Wandering Encounters** and **Discoveries**.

 ### Wandering Encounters
 Perilous Journeys are fraught with dangers and unexpected encounters, but how likely it is to encounter something unexpected can differ per area.
-The DM rates the **Encounter Chance** as 1-in-6, 1-in-8, 1-in-10 or 1-in-12.
-When the party rolls their Travel Checks, the DM will roll for each 6-hour period of the trip (so for 3 days travel that would be 12 rolls).
+The DM rates the **Encounter Chance** by the habitation in the area you're in.
+While you're traveling, the DM will roll an appropriate die for each 6-hour period ('**Watch'**) per day (so for 3 days travel that would be 12 rolls).
 For each 1 rolled, the party will have a **Wandering Encounter** on their way.

 A **Wandering Encounter** can mean you have to face hostile creatures, but it can also mean you encounter friendly or mysterious beings, or a treacherous terrain that you need to traverse.
 The Scout and Sentry may spot a **Wandering Encounter** before you come upon it at a distance appropriate to the terrain, or you encounter tracks of one, so you can prepare to deal with it.
 The DM might roll on a **Reaction Table** to determine how the **Wandering Encounter** reacts to you.